 While levees may be appropriate when something already built must be protected, they also are prone to failure, especially when they are earthen levees common in some parts of the world.

 A second unpleasant truth about levees is that they simply displace water, forcing it downstream faster than would otherwise be the case.
 In plain language, that means that you are merely sending your flooding a few miles down the way toward your neighbor.
 That's not very responsible.

 The value of plant materials in processing stormwater runoff is three-fold: (a) they slow the rate (speed) of runoff, which allows streams to "catch up" with the amount of rain or snow melt coming their way, (b) their slowing of the flow allows some moisture to percolate into the soil, where plants uptake some water for themselves and let the leftover water seep deeper to that the groundwater recharges, and (c) they capture some sediment and clean up some pollutants as water passes through.
 The first two points are major flood prevention steps for smaller streams.

 Not all vegetation is equal in slowing down and absorbing stormwater.
 Turf grass, mowed to a typical lawn height, has shallow roots compared with the plants that are to your area.
 Turf grass does not store as much water, and due to its short height, it also does not slow the velocity as much as a taller native planting plan.

 Floods may be characterized as flash floods, which usually occur on smaller streams and rivers, or the more slow-moving riverine floods.
 Flash floods are quite dangerous because people sometimes try to walk or drive through rising water and underestimate the difficulty of the task.
-River floods cause extensive property damage, and if people insist on returning to flood-damaged homes, mold and other health-related issues are additional hazards to be considered.
+Overflowing rivers and creeks cause extensive property damage, and if people insist on returning to flood-damaged homes, mold and other health-related issues are additional hazards to be considered.

 The terminology of flooding is important to master if you are a community leader or activist in a flood-prone area.
 These are the important concepts: